c0d-0x/batdaemon/README.md

 - Enhancing logging to support custom formats and integration with syslog or SIEM systems.
 - Feel free to fork the repository, submit issues, or create pull requests.

-## License

-Cruxfilemond is released under the MIT License.

 ## Future Work

 Here’s a glimpse of upcoming features and enhancements: